Header: upper Redwood Creek. 5 photos stitched. Water to 7' deep. Huge rock is about 20' wide.

 Although there are a lot of hiking trails in the redwood parks, options for overnight backpack camping are not many.
 Hopefully these suggestions can help you if you are unfamiliar with the area.
 Be sure to check with the redwood parks information centers about your backpacking options, and any changes.

-I emphasize, visit redwoodhikes.com and be sure to look at the page for each of the few trails mentioned below.
-Find the park, and find the trail.
+Visit redwoodhikes.com for each of the few trails mentioned below.
+Find the park, find the trail.

-Two of the main areas we can go backpacking overnight are Redwood National Park, and Prairie Creek Redwoods State Park.
-Praire Creek has a camping area, but much of Redwood National Park camping is spent along the gravel and sand bars of Redwood Creek.
+Two of the main areas we can go backpacking overnight are Redwood National Park and Prairie Creek Redwoods State Park.
+Prairie Creek has a camping area, but virtually all of Redwood National Park camping is along the gravel and sand bars of Redwood Creek.
 Basically anywhere you choose to pitch your tent or lay a pad and sleeping bag.

 Summer and early Autumn between July 1st and October 15th offer the most alternatives and trail combinations.